-The Municipality with the help of the Northern Cape Department Economic Development the Local Economic Strategy was reviewed and approved by council on late 2018.
+The Municipality with the help of the Northern Cape Department Economic Development the Local Economic Strategy was reviewed and approved by council during 2018 and must be reviewed.
 During 2019, we had tried to educate municipal staff and familiarised different stakeholders by printing the strategy and distributed for their knowledge in order to use the information to venture into opportunities as reflected in the strategy.
-The municipality also during 2019/20 intended to have a launch but due to Coronavirus this was cancel.
-The strategy furthermore had been shared with IPP companies in order to invest on opportunities and pursue SMME to concentrate on those sectors as preferable areas for funding.